-Wageningen Bioveterinary Research supports government and industry by carrying out diagnostics and scientific research and providing policy advice for the prevention and control of a large number of contagious animal diseases, including prion diseases.
+Wageningen Bioveterinary Research provides diagnostic services, scientific research and policy advice to public and private sector organisations for the prevention and control of many infectious animal diseases, including prion diseases.

 BSE, scrapie and Creutzfeldt-Jakob

-Prion diseases are transmissible spongiform encephalopathies (TSEs).
-These are a group of fatal neurodegenerative diseases that are caused by the misfolding of a certain protein that occurs normally – the prion protein or PrP.
-The protein then accumulates, in neural tissue in particular, and becomes infectious.
-These folded infectious particles are called prions.
-Examples of prion diseases are BSE in cows, scrapie in sheep en goats and Creutzfeldt-Jakob disease in humans.
+Prion diseases are Transmissable Spongiform Encephalopathies (TSEs).
+These are fatal neurodegenerative diseases.
+They are caused by the misfolding of a naturally occurring protein known as the prion protein, or PrP.
+This leads to the protein accumulating, particularly in neural tissue, and becoming infectious.
+These misfolded infectious particles are known as prions.
+Examples of prion diseases are BSE in cows, Scrapie in sheep en goats and Creutzfeldt-Jakob disease in humans.

-Prion diseases normally have long incubation times.
-The symptoms are generally neurological because they affect the central nervous system.
-The transmission rate between species is generally the highest between individuals of the same species, but it may vary, also between individuals of the same species due to genetic differences in the prion protein and/or the circulating prion strain.
-At present diagnosis in living animals is generally not available and takes place post-mortem.
-The disease process is always fatal as there is no effective therapy for humans and animals.
+Prion diseases generally have a long incubation period.
+Symptoms are mainly neurological as damage is caused to the nervous system.
+Transmission occurs most easily between individuals within the same species.
+However, the ease of transmission can vary, even between individuals of the same species, as a result of hereditary differences in the prion protein and/or the prion strain being circulated.
+At the present, diagnosis in living animals is generally not available and takes place post-mortem.
+The absence of effective treatments means that the disease is always fatal in both humans and animals.